lpego/mzb-suite/README.md

 - [ ] Add a README.md to the data folder
 - [ ] Spend some time in thinking whether it is better to have one big config file, or one config file per module, or one config file per script.

-- [ ] check WANDBD accounts and api for loggers
+- [x] check WANDBD accounts and api for loggers [Added support for tensorboard, running locally]
 - [ ] Renku workflows for the different modules
+    - [Or add `renku run` ... in front of command in `sh` scripts]